stephenlb/webrtc-sdk/README.md

 > It's really ease to setup your phone to receive calls using the `phone.receive()` method.
-This method expects a callback function and will pass the WebRTC Session object as the only paramater.
+This method expects a callback function and will pass the WebRTC Session object as the only parameter.

 ```javascript
 phone.receive(function(session){